■ site map

 to which our bodies haven't been exposed never before.

 The question is, how this new environmental pollutant affects health?
 We already know that high-energy ionizing radiation, such as UV light, X-ray, or radioactivity, can be damaging to health.
-Until now, it was believed that low-energy, non-ionizing radiation, from visible light and infrared to radiofrequencies, does not present health danger at commonly encountered exposure levels.
+Until now, it was believed that low-energy, non-ionizing radiation, from visible light and infrared to radiofrequencies, does not present health danger at the commonly encountered exposure levels.

 However, first indications that this assumption could be wrong are now three decades old.
-Back in 1979, Wertheimer and Leeper became aware of a link between exposure to power-frequency fields and the rate of incidence of childhood leukemia.
+Back in 1979, Wertheimer and Leeper became aware of a link between exposure to power-frequency fields around power lines and the rate of incidence of childhood leukemia.
 Ever since, the evidence was mounting that the exposure to this form of EMF radiation

 can also present serious health hazard,